nus-cs2103-AY2324S2/ip/docs/README.md

 ## Adding a todo
 Command: `todo <DESCRIPTION>`<br>
-What it does: Adds a todo task with the description provided to the list of tasks.
+What it does: Adds a todo task with the description provided to the list of tasks. <br>

-Example: `todo math homework`
+Example: `todo math homework` <br>
-This adds a todo task with the description "math homework" to the list of tasks.
+This adds a todo task with the description "math homework" to the list of tasks. <br>
-Expected output:
+Expected output: <br>
 ```
 Got it.
 I've added this task:
 [T][ ] math homework